HandBrake/HandBrake-docs/source/en/latest/get-handbrake/check-for-updates.markdown

 HandBrake can let you know when a newer version is available, and even automatically download and install available updates.

-Before updating, make sure there are no pending encodes in the `Queue` and make note of any custom presets you have created, as they may not be compatible with the newer version.
+Before updating, please make sure there are no pending encodes in the `Queue`.
+If you are currently using HandBrake older than version 1.0.0, also make note of any custom `Presets` you have created, as they may not be compatible with newer versions.

 <!-- .system-lin -->